-Web developers are responsible for designing, building and maintaining websites and website applications.
-They are heavily involved in coding and other technical aspects of the site and maybe also be involved with graphics.
-They can also be involved with the maintenance, additions and updates of existing sites.
+Web and App developers are responsible for designing, building and maintaining websites, website applications or mobile apps.
+They are heavily involved in coding and other technical aspects of these platforms and maybe also be involved with graphics.
+They can also be involved with the maintenance, additions and updates of existing sites and applications.

 You’ll usually need a foundation degree, HND or degree in an IT-related subject.
 Relevant subjects include: